-Researchers at the University of Michigan and New York University have now finished a series of tests to evaluate the validity of a frequently used aphorism.
-When we want to be creative – to do something that is original or innovative – we often tell ourselves to think “outside the box.”
+Researchers at the University of Michigan and New York University conducted a series of tests to evaluate the validity of a frequently used aphorism.
+When we want to be creative – to do something that is original or innovative – we often tell ourselves to think "outside the box."

 Among the tests they conducted was one involving word correlations.
 One group was asked to come up with alternative word associations while seated in a 125-cubic foot box, while another was assigned the same task while sitting outside the structure.

 The results were startling.
 There was a strong correlation between the location of a test participant's body and their mind's ability to be creative.
 In other words, when a person is able to step outside of real world boundaries, they are more likely to come up with original ideas.

 What's that got to do with a job search?

 In today's difficult job market, doing the same old things in the same old way is the kiss of death.
 Instead, we have to think outside the box when deciding what to do, where to look, whom to contact, how to do so, and when.
 Since everyone else in the job market is making those same decisions, the more original our answers, the more successful we are likely to be.